 Get some rubber snakes and an alligator to put around her for added effect.

-More Ideas for the Haunted Porch - for Halloween
+More Ideas for the Haunted Porch

 - 101 Ideas to Create a Scary Haunted House